justinmk/guh.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+## Problem
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+## Steps to reproduce

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
+## Expected behavior

 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Neovim version and OS:**
  - nvim 0.10
  - Linux / Mac OS X / ...

-**Additional context**
-- ghlite.nvim config you are using
-- GitHub repository where I can reproduce the issue